 Bestselling author Joanna Trollope shares the books she’s been reading and enjoying recently.
-Her latest novel, An Unsuitable Match, an uplifting story of love, family and second chances is published in hardback and ebook now.
+Joanna’s latest novel, An Unsuitable Match, is published in hardback and ebook now.

 I have recently read 2 books by Helen Dunmore - one a novel and the other a posthumous poetry collection, which deservedly won the Costa prize in January.
 Helen died of cancer last year, which was a huge blow as she was both a seriously lovely person as well as a stunning writer.

 I’ve probably read all her novels, but this last one, Birdcage Walk is not only wonderful but a very good place to start, if you are new to her writing.

 And the poetry collection is not only inevitably poignant but is written so much in her generous and wistful voice - it’s called Inside The Wave, and it is so good.